-I use some of PRTG’s Web Server (HTTP) sensors.
-I am not sure if I have to configure the sensors to show a determinate sensor status when receiving a determinate HTTP status code.
+I use some of the web server (HTTP) sensors of PRTG.
+I am not sure if I have to configure the sensors to show a certain sensor status when receiving a certain HTTP status code.
 Is there a rule for that?

-The HTTP sensors show their status depending on the HTTP status codes that they receive.
+HTTP sensor show their status depending on the HTTP status codes that they receive.

 By default, the sensor states are the following:

 |2xx Success||Up (green)|